List of content you will read in this article:

 - Limited Free Plan: While AnyDesk offers a free plan for personal use, it has limitations on the number of devices you can connect to and a watermark on the screen.
 Businesses and professional users may need to purchase a subscription for unrestricted access.

-- Limited Features on Linux: The Linux version of AnyDesk may have fewer features compared to the Windows version, which could be a drawback for Linux users looking for feature parity.
+- Limited Features on Linux: The Linux version of AnyDesk may have fewer features than the Windows version, which could be a drawback for Linux users looking for feature parity.

 Key Features of AnyDesk: